-Because the Initiative on Gender Justice & Opportunity values the voices of women and girls, we conducted qualitative research in 2019 to follow up on our original report.
+Because the Center on Gender Justice & Opportunity values the voices of women and girls, we conducted qualitative research in 2019 to follow up on our original report.
 In focus groups across the country, Black women and girls confirmed that the experience of adultification bias is common.
 One participant said:

 Campaign for Change

 We launched a multimedia campaign to end adultification bias.
 A short graphic-novel style video explains the concept of adultification bias and our findings; a social media campaign with the hashtag #EndAdultificationBias aims to collect comments and stories; and an online storytelling portal, EndAdultificationBias.org, is intended to elevate awareness of adultification bias, build community, share resources, and engage in the power of storytelling by centering the experiences of Black women and girls.